ACCM will send you an email that has within it a URL link.

 Once they have completed this – an enrolment confirmation email (including the enrolment terms and conditions (in an attached PDF) will be sent to:

-The Student enrolment confirmation email will include Webclass username and password details; and a link to Webclass.
+Once they finish the enrolment process, the Student will receive an enrolment confirmation email with their Webclass username and password details; and a link to Webclass.

-Once they log in to Webclass they will be asked to provide the following documents:
+Once they log in to Webclass they will be asked to provide or complete the following documents:

-The exception is for Tier 2 students, who do not have to provide these details.
+The exception is for Tier 2 students, who do not have to provide ID Documents

 In Webclass, students will have access to their course/s.